 Silhouette photography can look stunning.
-One of the very first photographs I took after purchasing a digital SLR camera was of a lonely tree on top of a sand dune at Mackay Harbour Beach.
+One of the very first photographs I took after purchasing a digital SLR camera was of a lonely tree on top of a sand dune.
 The time was around 5.30 in the afternoon and still quite sunny in my part of the world.

 The first photo in particular turned out quite dark, so I changed the camera settings and tried again (and again).
 Fortunate for me, I wasn’t in a habit of deleting bad images straight from the camera either.
 When I returned home and transfered the images to my computer, I realized I had accidentally taken a fantastic silhouette of a lonely tree that you see in the photograph below.